tomvisions/tomvisions-photography/README.md

-# GalleryTomvisionsMain
+# gallery.tomvisons.com

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.2.
+This has been built for my photography gallery.

 ## Development server